mcfriend99/FlutterRemix/README.md

 # FlutterRemix

 The complete Remix Icon pack available as Flutter Icons.
+This package acts as a more attractive replacement for the default Material icon set.

 ## Getting Started